crwilcox/chriswilcoxracing.github.io/_posts/2024-07-29-WMRRA Round 4.md

 ![](/img/race-report-photos/2024/2024-07-27 - R6.jpg)

 My (unexpectedly) final race of Sunday was 600 SBK.
 I didn't get an amazing start and needed to try and claw back places.
 I spent most of my race behind Garret Visser.
 I'd seen many of his laps, knew where I was stronger and would spend the second half of the race trying to make my way around him, but he defended well.
 On the last lap, I figured I could get up the back hill (8/9/10) than Garret, and then be on the inside to Turn 11.
 I did get a better drive up the hill, and I was even, possibly in front as we crested, but it became clear to me that Garret didn't know I was there.
-We chatted after and he said he never saw me.
-I backed out, tried to slow up enough to file in, but I missed it by an inch or two.
+I elected to back out and try to funnel in.
+Unfortunately I missed it by an inch or two.
 That's when the fun really began.

 At about 70 MPH at that point, our wheels touched and I met the ground.
 I then slid into the gravel where I proceeded to do 3+ barrel rolls before stopping.
 My bike had made even more distance than I had.
 The [camera footage](https://youtu.be/SMW9KP3wRWE&t=850) shows my R6 also decided it wanted to do some rolls as well.